 Steve Cymrot is the founding president and a current board member of the Capitol Hill Community Foundation.
 He also is the founding president of the Capitol Hill Association of Merchants and Professionals (CHAMPS).

 David Dantzic is a relative newcomer to the Hill where he has lived since 2007.
 He is a partner at Latham & Watkins, LLP specializing in corporate transactions and currently serves as a member of the Executive Committee of the Board of Trustees of The Legal Aid Society of the District of Columbia and as outside general counsel to Charter Board Partners.

-John Franzén ran a political media consulting business on Capitol Hill for thirty years and serves now as a Senior Communications Officer at the Pew Charitable Trusts.
+John Franzén, our foundation vice president, ran a political media consulting business on Capitol Hill for thirty years and serves now as a Senior Communications Officer at the Pew Charitable Trusts.
 A resident of the neighborhood since 1973, he is the founding chairman of the Ruth Ann Overbeck Capitol Hill History Project.

-Rosemary Berkley Freeman is a public affairs consultant and former principal at the law firm of DLA Piper.
+Rosemary Berkley Freeman, our foundation secretary, is a public affairs consultant and former principal at the law firm of DLA Piper.
 She has worked in the media, as press secretary to a congressman and a governor, and as a communications advisor to businesses and non-profits.

-Guy Martin has been an active member of our community for more than thirty years, heading fundraising efforts for Peabody School, Capitol Hill Day School and the Capitol Hill Arts Workshop.
+Guy Martin, our foundation president, has been an active member of our community for more than thirty years, heading fundraising efforts for Peabody School, Capitol Hill Day School and the Capitol Hill Arts Workshop.
 A former Assistant Secretary of the Interior, he is now a partner at Perkins Coie.